 “Because he came straight over with her and said, “Meet Patty!”

 Call it nervous tension.
-Call it group hysteria.
-Call it what you will but I’ll tell you something for nothing: people know a good punchline when they hear one and that one was so corny it was still on the cob.
-Robert creased up in his chair, I couldn’t look at any of them without laughing all over again and I’m sure Enid must have peed herself a bit.
+Call it peer contagion.
+Call it what you will but I’ll tell you something for nothing: people know a good punchline when they hear it and that one was so corny it was still on the cob.
+Everyone burst out laughing and when the receptionist told us off we laughed even harder.

 After that, I don’t remember much else.